DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 We've added a `group` property to the node, and we've set the value to `-1` which equals the `key` property of the desired group.

-Now we should add this property to all children and grandchildren of Elizabeth and create new groups and repeat it for all her cousins.
+Now we should add this property to all children and grandchildren of Elizabeth and create new groups, then repeat it for all her cousins.
-It'd take too much time, so we've already created function that will map for us all the nodes.
+This would take too much time, so we've already created a function that will map all the nodes for us.

-Only what we need to do is:
+All we need to do is:

 ```typescript
 //data.ts